lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 The ML-KEM variant and the underlying components need to be selected consistent with the desired security level.
 Several security levels have been identified in NIST SP 800-57 Part 1 {{?NIST.SP.800-57pt1r5}}.
 To achieve 128-bit security, ML-KEM-512 SHOULD be used, the key-derivation function SHOULD provide at least 128 bits of preimage strength, and the symmetric key-encryption algorithm SHOULD have a security strength of at least 128 bits.
 To achieve 192-bit security, ML-KEM-768 SHOULD be used, the key-derivation function SHOULD provide at least 192 bits of preimage strength, and the symmetric key-encryption algorithm SHOULD have a security strength of at least 192 bits.
 In the case of AES Key Wrap, a 256-bit key is typically used because AES-192 is not as commonly deployed.
 To achieve 256-bit security, ML-KEM-1024 SHOULD be used, the key-derivation function SHOULD provide at least 256 bits of preimage strength, and the symmetric key-encryption algorithm SHOULD have a security strength of at least 256 bits.

 Provided all inputs are well-formed, the key establishment procedure of ML-KEM will never explicitly fail.
 Specifically, the `ML-KEM.Encaps` and `ML-KEM.Decaps` algorithms from {{FIPS203}} will always output a value with the same data type as a shared secret key, and will never output an error or failure symbol for well-formed inputs.
 However, it is possible (though extremely unlikely) that the process will fail in the sense that `ML-KEM.Encaps` and `ML-KEM.Decaps` will produce different outputs, even though both of them are behaving honestly and no adversarial interference is present.
-In this case, the sender and recipient clearly did not succeed in producing a shared secret key.
+In this case, the originator and recipient clearly did not succeed in producing a shared secret key.
 This event is called a decapsulation failure.
 Estimates for the decapsulation failure probability (or rate) for each of the ML-KEM parameter sets are provided in Table 1 of {{FIPS203}} and reproduced here in {{tab-fail}}.

 |Parameter set | Decapsulation failure rate |